-In addition, your vehicle has dual-stage frontal airbags.
+In addition, the vehicle has dual-stage frontal airbags.
 Dual-stage airbags adjust the restraint according to crash severity.
-Your vehicle has electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
+The vehicle has electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
 For moderate frontal impacts, dual-stage airbags inflate at a level less than full deployment.
 For more severe frontal impacts, full deployment occurs.

-Your vehicle may have one or two seat position sensors, depending on what model you have.
-The seat position sensor(s) enable the sensing system to monitor the position of the driver seat (all models except ZO6 and ZR1) and the right front passenger seat (all models).
-Seat position sensor(s) provide information that is used to determine if the airbags should deploy at a reduced level or at full deployment.
+Depending on the model, the vehicle may have one or two seat position sensors.
+The seat position sensor(s) enable the sensing system to monitor the position of the driver seat (all models except Z06 and ZR1) and the front outboard passenger seat (all models).
+Seat position sensor(s) provide information that is used in determining whether the airbags should inflate at a reduced or full level.

-Your vehicle may or may not have seat-mounted side impact airbags.
-See Airbag System on page 3-22.
-Seat-mounted side impact airbags are intended to inflate in moderate to severe side crashes.
+The vehicle has seat-mounted side impact airbags.
+See Airbag System on page 3-15.
+Seat-mounted side impact airbags are intended to inflate in moderate to severe side crashes, depending on the location of the impact.
 Seat-mounted side impact airbags will inflate if the crash severity is above the system's designed threshold level.
 The threshold level can vary with specific vehicle design.

 Seat-mounted side impact airbags are not intended to inflate in frontal impacts, near-frontal impacts, rollovers, or rear impacts.
-A seat-mounted side impact airbag is intended to deploy on the side of the vehicle that is struck.
+A seat-mounted side impact airbag is intended to inflate on the side of the vehicle that is struck.

-In any particular crash, no one can say whether an airbag should have inflated simply because of the damage to a vehicle or because of what the repair costs were.
-For seat-mounted side impact airbags, deployment is determined by the location and severity of the side impact.
+In any particular crash, no one can say whether an airbag should have inflated simply because of the vehicle damage or repair costs.